 - From Milan Malpensa, take the train to Mantua (Malpensa Aeroporto–Mantova, changing at Milano Centrale).

 Our private METM23 Facebook group is the perfect place to find a travel companion.
-You can join the group once you have registered for METM23 in the spring.
-If you have any questions in the meantime, write to Elizabeth Garrison and Jacqueline Costa, in charge of transport advice.
+You can join the group once you have registered for METM23.
+If you have any questions in the meantime, write to Elizabeth Garrison and Laurence Fogarty, in charge of transport advice.